ayoussefinia/retail-therapy/Readme.md

 ### Guest Credentials:

-##User Name: asdf@asdf.com
+## User Name: asdf@asdf.com
-##Pass: asdfasdf
+## Pass: asdfasdf

 #### App Description:

-This app is a mock online  store where  a user can browse/search products from the home page, add products to their cart and modify their cart (tremove or change the quantity of a particular product).
+This app is a mock online  store where  a user can browse/search products from the home page, add products to their cart and modify their cart (remove or change the quantity of a particular product).
 Authenticated users can add their own products or edit/delete products they have added.
 The checkout page uses simple form input validation.
 The user can also see a list of orders they've made and the dates/times the order was made.

 #### Typical User Flow